mikedr/SpringCore/README.md

 Process:

-1. Create setter methods in the class for injections.
+1. Create setter methods in the class for injections
-2. Configure the dependency injection with @Autowired annotation.
+2. Configure the dependency injection with @Autowired annotation

+#### Method injection

+Inject dependencies by calling ANY method in the class.

+#### Field injection

+Inject dependencies by setting fields values in the class (even private fields).